zenjen-devs/zenjen-devs.github.io/internship2021.md

 Jen was a strong contributor to the overall team with specific focus in the field of large-scale customer data analysis for improving testing and implementation of Advanced Driver Assistance Systems (ADAS).
 In the course of her internship, her main work results and achievements were:

-- Supervised BMW of North America's migration of the data handling infrastructure to Amazon Web Services
+- Supervised BMW of North America's migration of the data handling infrastructure to AWS
 - Analyzed customer data to determine activation and duration statistics, and created geolocation maps with implication on the performance of autonomous driving features
 - Validated new feature signals being tested in AWS